-In voluntary arbitration, both sides in a dispute agree to submit their disagreement after they have evaluated other options for resolving it.
+In voluntary arbitration, both sides in a dispute agree to submit their disagreement after evaluating other options for resolving it.
 Most consumer advocates find this to be the preferred approach to arbitration because it is chosen rather than obligated.

 How do binding and non-binding arbitration affect the result?

 In nonbinding arbitration, either party may reject the arbitration award and demand a trial instead.
-Frequently, non-binding decisions are treated as an independent assessment of the strengths and weaknesses of a potential lawsuit.
+Frequently, non-binding decisions are treated as an independent assessment of a potential lawsuit’s strengths and weaknesses.
 However, the decision may become binding if the parties agree to it and/or wait past the stated deadline to return to court.